Achievable logoAchievable logo

 3x+2x32+22=5x=52

-It can be useful to translate radicals into exponents and use exponent rules to solve for the answer.
-Every radical can be described as a fraction exponent.
+It can also be useful to rewrite radicals as exponents and then use exponent rules.
+Every radical can be written as a fractional exponent.
 For example:

 25=2251=25(1/2)